-The Breaking Barriers Award honors an individual who has gone above and beyond to bring new blood into the sport by breaking down barriers and introducing new audiences to the sport of fly fishing.
-We are excited to announce the 2018 winner of the award, and ask you to keep an eye out for 2019 nominees.
-Look for those who are engaging new anglers, feeding the sport, and approaching things maybe just a little bit differently.
+The Breaking Barriers Award honors an individual or organization that has gone above and beyond to break down barriers and bring new communities to the sports we love.
+We would love your help in nominating folks for our 2021 award.
+Look for those who are engaging new outdoorspeople, creating conditions to make experiencing nature more accessible, reimagining efforts for conservation, and approaching things maybe just a little bit differently.
 Once more, we ask you to encourage them, help them, and nominate them.

 In 2015, Orvis created the Breaking Barriers Award to honor individuals who have gone above and beyond to introduce the sport of fly fishing to a more diverse audience.
 Past recipients have created programs for inner-city youth, under-served veterans, women, Alaskan natives, and children in foster care.

 Last April, at a gala event during the annual Orvis Guide Rendezvous in Asheville, North Carolina, we presented the 2018 Breaking Barriers Award to Whitney Milhoan, executive director of Casting for Recovery (CfR).